Living Seas Volunteer

 - Assisting with community engagement events

-- There may also be the opportunity to assist with other tasks e.g. beach cleans, fundraising, writing articles and creating Vlogs.
+- There will also be the opportunity to assist with other tasks e.g. fundraising, writing articles and creating Vlogs.

 - A mature and responsible attitude

-- Proactive with the ability to work independently and unsupervised
+- Proactive with the ability to carry out tasks independently and unsupervised

-- Flexible approach to work as you will volunteer outside of normal office hours
+- Flexible approach to volunteering as tasks are weather dependant and may occur outside of normal office hours

 Please note that enthusiasm and passion for our work and the marine environment is as valued as experience, since full training is provided.

 Volunteer Dates 2022

 Volunteer positions are available on the dates below.
 Please note we might be able to be flexible with the start date.